 High-quality Visual & Performing Arts Classes (Music, Dance, Visual Arts, Theatre/Improv)

-Registration for A4L After School at Dr. Henry W. Mack/West Little River K-8 will open August 1.
+Registration is open to students of Dr. Henry W. Mack/West Little River K-8 Center.

 For more information, please contact Dia Carter Webb, [email protected], (305) 576-1212, ext.
 1024